BSalemi/BSalemi.github.io/_posts/2019-12-08-how_to_a_guide_to_outlining_and_organizing_applications.markdown

 ---
 layout: post
-title:      "How To: A Guide to Outlining and Organizing Applications"
+title:      "How To: A Guide to Outlining and Organizing Your Applications"
 date:       2019-12-08 21:48:25 -0500
 permalink:  how_to_a_guide_to_outlining_and_organizing_applications
 ---